This episode of CS is titled Luther’s Legacy.

 These years also saw the growth of Luther’s profile within the Augustinian Order.
 In 1510, he was sent with a fellow friar to Rome to try to sort out a complex internal matter connected with the order.
 They assumed his training as a lawyer positioned him as perfect for the job.
 The trip proved unsuccessful, but it was Luther’s only trip outside Germany.

 By the time Luther came on the scene, there were three main types of Scholastic theology in operation.
-The first two, following the teaching of Thomas Aquinas and Duns Scotus were by then known as the ‘old way’.
-Alongside this was emerging a new kind of theology, called the ‘modern way’.
+The first two, following the teaching of Thomas Aquinas and Duns Scotus were by then known as the ‘old way’ or Realists.
+Alongside this was emerging a new kind of theology, called the ‘modern way’, o r Nominalists.

 One central question medieval theologians often pondered concerned the parts played by God and humans in salvation.
 The question of how we can come into a right relationship with God or, as the theologians called it, the doctrine of justification, was a hot topic.
 Contrary to what we might think, no one in late-medieval theological circles believed that a person could earn salvation purely by their own efforts.
-All agreed that God’s grace was necessary if salvation was to be had.
+All agreed that God’s grace was necessary for salvation.
 The point at issue was how much and what kind of help was needed, and what part people played in the process.
 The Church’s teaching on this question was far from clear, and a number of different positions were held, not least among the Nominalist faction.

 One group took their cue from the great 5th C Bishop of Hippo, St Augustine.
 When it came to the doctrine of justification, they held that humanity was helpless.
 Only God himself, by his sovereign mercy, could intervene and save people.
 Another group of Nominalists, the group that had an early influence on Luther, such as William of Ockham and Gabriel Biel, thought there was something which could be done to initiate the process of salvation.